with cURL

 A quick showcase of how cURL can be used to explore the various calls available on our REST API.

 We will here show how cURL can be used to interact with our REST API.
 As an example, Basic Auth will be used to authenticate a GET request that fetches a list of available projects.
-All available endpoints are listed in our REST API Reference.
+All available endpoints are listed in our .

-Enable Basic Auth You need to have created a Service Account with Basic Auth enabled.
+Enable Basic Auth You need to have with Basic Auth enabled.
 Any role will suffice.

 cURL is a command-line tool that can be used to easily make arbitrary HTTP requests.
 This includes our entire API which can be accessed via a single cURL command.
 Detailed information about the parameters used can be found under cURLs manpage, man curl